Your Personal Data

 - HM Revenue & Customs or other authorities.

 In certain circumstances, it may be necessary to transfer such Personal Data (including Sensitive/Special Category Personal Data) outside the European Economic Area.
-In respect of such transfers, the University will take reasonable steps to ensure an adequate level of protection for all Personal Data transferred outside the European Economic Area, which will include a Data Sharing Agreement for data transferred between the University and the branch campuses in Malaysia and China.
+In respect of such transfers, the University will take reasonable steps to ensure an adequate level of protection for all Personal Data transferred outside the European Economic Area, which includes a Data Sharing Agreement for data transferred between the University and the branch campuses in Malaysia and China.

 Where it is necessary or reasonably required to achieve one or more of the Authorised Purposes, the University may process your Personal Data, including Special Category Personal Data such as self-certification forms or medical certificates to explain your absence by reason of illness or injury, any records of sickness absence, any medical reports or health assessments, any details of any disabilities, any details of your trade union membership, any information relating to your gender, religious or other beliefs, race or ethnic origin and any information relating to any criminal convictions or any criminal charges secured or brought against you.
 In particular, this includes your line manager/supervisor having access to relevant Personal Data for example your home address, home/mobile telephone number, marital status record, emergency contact details and absence records.